 Dinner as the Evening Opens

 In Puglia, dinner begins late and takes its time.
-A terrace above the Adriatic, or a low-lit room in a stone palazzo with a menu that reads like the region's biography.
+A terrace above the Adriatic or a low-lit room in a stone palazzo with a menu that reflects the region's seasonality.

 Design price from €300 per day